pavinane/clone_prompts/README.md

 ## Components

 <B>Components</B> - It's is used for store the resuable components and make easy to  import another and usecsae

+## use client

+1. where the place use client?
+* use client can be used in where we can use <B>useSatate, useEffect</B> use react hooks in the file